 Next day, luckily, the band rented mopeds and we drove around for an hour.
 Just turned right from the hotel and went straight off into the countryside.
-You can see my video of the motorbike ride, here.

 I decided that’s what I needed to do next time I went to India.
 Get out into the countryside on a moped or motorcycle.

 One day I was talking with Antony Bryden when he said something about India.

 I said, “Have you been?”